How Much Does HVAC Cost in San Diego, CA?

 How much does hvac cost in San Diego, CA?

 The average cost of HVAC in San Diego, CA is $4,300.
 However, costs can range from $1,730 to $9,980 depending on the specific services needed and the contractor hired.
-This rate can also be influenced by the hourly rate of $33.40 for HVAC technicians in the area, as reported by the Bureau of Labor Statistics.
+This rate can also be influenced by the hourly rate of $33.40 per hour for HVAC technicians in the area, as reported by the Bureau of Labor Statistics.

 Why is hvac more expensive in San Diego than the national average?